CA

 Polynomial Compositions

-Prangna taught 8 days ago
+Prangna taught about 1 month ago

 Prangna and Shalaka focused on number representation during their math lesson.
 Shalaka practiced writing numbers in word and expanded forms, ordering them from smallest to largest, and identifying errors in number representation.
 They also worked on solving word problems involving number comparison and reviewed strategies for approaching difficult questions and avoiding common mistakes.